 Postnatal Depression Online Support

 Are you struggling to bond with your newborn baby?
 Perhaps you’re experiencing feelings of extreme sadness and exhaustion?
 Maybe you’re neglecting your own needs?
-These may be a result of postnatal depression symptoms.
+These may be a result of post natal depression symptoms.

 Postnatal depression is more than just “baby blues”.
 Many women experience depression during their pregnancy or after giving birth, and it can be a serious mental health condition.
 Most commonly, it affects the mother, but it can also affect their partners.